IanGichengo/alx-zero_day/0x03-git/README.md

-It about getting familiar with pushing and cloning repositories
+It's about getting familiar with pushing and cloning repositories